-Students organized and conducted their weekly assemblies as part of the global leadership pillar.
-Students were involved in making choices, coconstructing essential agreements, and assessment tasks.
-Students casted their votes for the following PYP student council positionscultural, sports and house prefects.
+Students organized and conducted their weekly assemblies as a part of the global leadership pillar.
+Students were involved in making choices, coconstructing the essential agreements, and various assessment tasks.
+They understood the importance of student council and casted their votes to elect PYP student council candidates for the positions of cultural, sports and house prefects.